 Each full-time employee shall be granted sixteen (16) hours Personal Convenience Leave each fiscal year (May 1 - April 30).
-Such Personal Convenience Leave may be taken in increments of one (1) hour at the convenience of the employee subject to the discretion of his or her supervisor.
+Such Personal Convenience Leave may be taken in increments of 15 minutes at the convenience of the employee subject to the discretion of his or her supervisor.
 Personal Convenience Leave may not be accumulated from one fiscal year to another.
-CSOs will schedule Personal Convenience Leave time no more than sixty (60) days prior to the requested date, nor request time less than twenty-four
+CSOs will schedule Personal Convenience

-(24) hours prior to the requested date.
+Leave time no more than sixty (60) days prior to the requested date, nor request time less than twenty-four (24) hours prior to the requested date.
 The twenty-four hour notice may be waived with supervisor approval.
 Personal Convenience Leave will not be paid out at time of separation.

 New employees hired prior to October 31st of the fiscal year will be granted 16 hours of Personal Convenience Leave.
 Employees hired between November 1st and March 30th shall receive 8 hours of Personal Convenience.
+Personal Convenience Leave will not be paid out at time of separation for newly hired probationary employees.